EstevezCarlos/mdtojson/README.md

 Not every company needs to maintain complex databese.

 ## To do..
-- make async file read method.
+- create async file read method
+- create filter method
+- make optional type interpretation

+## Patch Notes
+v 0.1.9
-- clean comments before processing.
+- Comments `\<!--  --\>` are removed before processing
+- By defaut markdown with single table is unpacked
+- By defauld table with single row is unpacked